Rugby union in Zimbabwe: History

 The history of cricket and rugby were closely tied to the early development of the country and were the most central components of white settler sport culture.
 Cricket and rugby drew the small and scattered white population of Southern Rhodesia together and provided a link with the United Kingdom.
 More importantly, the two sports 'promoted imperial ideologies of the power of the British and of masculinity expressed through sporting prowess'.

 Through the political efforts of William Henry Milton and other early administrators, rugby governance became highly structured and was introduced to schools across the country.

 From 1952, Rhodesian/Zimbabwean rugby was split into two subregions, centred on the two main cities, Harare (formerly "Salisbury" in the north) and Bulawayo in the south.

 For a number of years, Rhodesia competed as a province in the B division of South Africa's Currie Cup.

 Because of the boycott of the racist apartheid regime in South Africa, Zimbabwe was the only African side to be invited to the 1987 Rugby World Cup.
 It has subsequently qualified for the 1991 and 2027 tournaments.

 As a result, unlike football, Zimbabwean rugby came to be seen as a white-dominated sport, with middle class appeal at best.
 This has created several weaknesses to the strength of the game, as the side relied upon South African competition for its development and was not able to achieve racial and class integration that it should have until after 1980.
 Another consistent issue is the sports concentration in expensive public and private schools, such as Prince Edward School and Peterhouse Boys School, making the sport largely inaccessible to the bulk of working-class parents and their children.
 Today the biggest challenge facing the sport today are finances and persistent emigration, as the lack of a professional setup has resulted in the most talented players seeking opportunity elsewhere, with many going on to play for the respective countries they ply their trade in.

-Despite Namibia and Zimbabwe having qualified for the RWC at different times, both of these countries were firmly within the South African orbit, and Zimbabwe has provided South Africa with a number of players such as Tendai Mtawarira, Gary Teichmann, Tonderai Chavanga and Ray Mordt.
-Regardless of these challenges, the country still produces dozens of quality rugby players who mostly ply their trade in England, Scotland, South Africa and Australia amongst others.
+Despite Namibia and Zimbabwe having qualified for the RWC at different times, both nations maintain close rugby ties with South Africa.
+Historically, Zimbabwe has produced numerous players who went on to represent South Africa, including Tendai Mtawarira, Gary Teichmann, Tonderai Chavanga and Ray Mordt.
+Regardless of these challenges, Zimbabwe continues to produce dozens of quality rugby players who compete internationally in leagues across England, Scotland, South Africa and Australia amongst others.

 Zimbabwe competes in the Africa Cup and plays regularly against Namibia, Kenya and Madagascar, which serves as its main World Cup qualifying tournament as well as on the international rugby sevens circuit.